fablabbcn/smartcitizen-docs/docs/Guides/calibration/Water sensors.md

 ##### High point calibration

-Repeat this steps with **high point** calibration solution and when the readings stabilize issue the command:
+Repeat this steps with **high point** calibration solution and when the readings stabilize issue the command.
+Again, **remember that the value to input here is the one from the calibration solution**, for instance _80000_:

 ```
-control conductivity com,cal,high,80000
+control conductivity com cal,high,80000
 ```

 After this steps the **two point calibration is complete** and the readings will change.